 - How much is that fish?

-When we ask the prices of two or more items, we should use “How much are these?” instead of “How much is this?”
+Note that when we ask the prices of two or more items, we should use “How much are these?” instead of “How much is this?”
 Let’s think of a situation where you are buying two jackets for your brothers.
 You can ask the salesperson pointing to the jackets—

 How much are these/those?